-Things to do in a weekend in berlin
+Things to do on a weekend in berlin

 The Berlin Cathedral

-Located in the Museum island in berlin is the Pergamon Museum.
+Located on Museum island in berlin is the Pergamon Museum.
 You will learn about Germany’s rich cultural and historical stories which house thousands of artifacts.

 Things to do in Berlin Weekend